-Today we have a guest post from Hope, who got married to her lovely husband Mike in August 2010 at the Disneyland Hotel.
-Hope comes bearing some really great budget advice for all you Disneyland Brides out there (myself included!), so prepare to take some notes and learn from someone who has “been there, done that.”
+Today we have a guest post from Hope, who married her lovely husband Mike at the Disneyland Hotel.
+Hope comes bearing some really great budget advice for all you Disneyland Couples out there, so prepare to take some notes and learn from someone who has “been there, done that.”

 Top 10 Budget Tips for Disneyland Weddings